MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 * [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme)

 > [!NOTE]
 > The [Application Insights sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/21.corebot-app-insights) was built on top of the [CoreBot sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/javascript_nodejs/13.core-bot).
 This article will step you through modifying the CoreBot sample code to incorporate telemetry.
-If you are following along in Visual Studio you will have the Application Insights sample code by the time you are finished.
+If you are following along in Visual Studio Code you will have the Application Insights sample code by the time you are finished.

 <!--